brickcap/openresty_examples/book.md

 These directives are either block level or simple.
 Simple directives are structured as the name of the directive and the name of the parameters.
 The directive name and the parameters are separated by a space and the end of the directive is marked by a `;`.
-The block level directives were similar with the only difference being  it was marked by `{` and `}` brackets.
-Within a block level directive there could be one or more simple directives.These directives made up the configuration files.
+The block level directives are similar in with the only difference being  it is marked by `{` and
+`}` brackets.
+Within a block level directive there could be one or more simple directives.
+These directives make up the configuration files.
+Time for an example:-

 ```
 #location is a block level directive

 location /{

 #proxy_pass is a simple directive
 proxy_pass http://localhost:5984/;